alpYener123/FindGeoLocation/README.md

-# FindGeoLocation
+# TPS

-Finds city-level locations of tweets that were collected via Twitter API v1.
+TPS (Turkey Positioning System), detects city-level locations of tweets that were collected via Twitter API v1 or v2

 Works for Turkish cities only.